 Next, click on Programs & Features option.

-Locate Rust and the Launcher, right-click on it, and choose Uninstall.
+Locate Rust, right-click on it, and choose Uninstall.

 Step 2 – Clear Rust Cache/Fingerprints/Leftovers.

 Now let’s start clearing up any trace files left on your PC.
-Please double click on each shortcut on the first folder of the files and look for Folders/Files related to Rust and the Launcher and delete them.
+Please copy each location from the list below, paste it into the search bar, and look for Folders/Files related to Rust and delete them.